kvittingseerup/IsoformSwitchAnalyzeR/README.md

-## IsoformSwitchAnalyzeR - An R package to Identify, Annotate and Visualize Alternative Splicing and Isoform Switches with Functional Consequences (from RNA-seq data)
+## IsoformSwitchAnalyzeR: Identify, Annotate and Visualize Alternative Splicing and Isoform Switches with Functional Consequences from both short- and long-read RNA-seq data.

 Since 2010, state-of-the-art bioinformatics tools have allowed researchers to reconstruct and quantify full length transcripts from RNA-seq data.
 Such genome-wide isoform resolution data has the potential to facilitate both genome-wide analysis of alternative isoform usage and identification of isoform switching.
 Unfortunately, these types of analyses are still only rarely done and/or reported --- in fact, only 11% of articles analyzing RNA-seq data published since 2016 performed any isoform analysis.